So, what would developers choose: Node.JS app development over Java? Here are the advantages of Java and Node.js

-Object-Oriented: Allows creating modular programs and reusable code.
-Applications that are developed using the OOPS (Object Oriented Programming) concept of JAVA are extensible, scalable and flexible.
+Object-Oriented: This allows creating modular programs and reusable code.
+Applications that are developed using the OOPS (Object Oriented Programming) concept of JAVA are extensible, scalable, and flexible.
 It has a rich library of default design patterns and other best practices.

-Platform-Independent: Java’s Platform Independent feature has made it a highly sought after technology complementing the tagline “Write Once Run Anywhere” in true sense as it has opened doors to many new developments.
+Platform-Independent: Java’s Platform Independent feature has made it a highly sought-after technology complementing the tagline “Write Once Run Anywhere” in a true sense as it has opened doors to many new developments.
 Till today, this continues to be the reason why many Java applications are built on Windows and run on UNIX.
-Java offers higher cross- functionality and portability as programs written in one platform can run across desktops, mobiles, embedded systems.
+Java offers higher cross-functionality and portability as programs written in one platform can run across desktops, mobiles, embedded systems.

 Node.js Application Development for Enterprise

 Node.js development solutions are extremely useful for desktop applications.
 Much of its utility comes from its large package library, accessible from the npm command.
 NPM, the Node package manager, is part of the standard Node.js installation.